Muenchj4/Coral_monitoring/README.md

 # Coral_monitoring
-My Project about Coral bleaching detection
+My Project about Coral bleaching detection with Sentinel_2